American Opportunity Tax Credit (AOTC): A Comprehensive Guide

 2. Income Requirements

-• AOTC is available to single filers with a modified adjusted gross income (MAGI) of $80,000 or less ($160,000 or less for joint filers).
-If your income exceeds these limits, the credit may be reduced or eliminated.
+AOTC is available to single filers with a modified adjusted gross income (MAGI) of $80,000 or less ($160,000 or less for joint filers).
+In the event that your income is above these limits you may be allowed credit or no credit at all.

 3. Qualified Expenses